pparkitn/pparkitn/proj2/README.md

 <!-- DATASET -->
 ## Dataset

+> **Note**: The DICOM image data (~77 GB, 67K files) and sample data are not included in this repository.
+Download the full dataset from the [Cancer Imaging Archive](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=68550661#685506617c5a8c0c0cef44e488b824bd7de60428) (Prostate-MRI-US-Biopsy).

 From the National Cancer Institute’s Image Data Commons archive, we obtained the dataset titled Prostate MRI and Ultrasound With Pathology and Coordinates of Tracked Biopsy (Prostate-MRI-US-Biopsy).
 - [DataSet](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=68550661#685506617c5a8c0c0cef44e488b824bd7de60428)